 - Use memory checking and debugging tools.

-- Create larger programs than in previous course work.
+- Create programs with more complexity than in previous course work.

-The following C++ language constructs will be covered:
+The following C++ language constructs will be discussed:

 - C++ syntax